George Montgomery (drag racer)

-George Montgomery (nicknamed "Ohio George") is an American gasser drag racer.
+George Montgomery (January 27, 1933 – August 24, 2023), nicknamed Ohio George, was an American gasser drag racer.

+Montgomery began drag racing as a teen, learning mechanical skills at the AC Delco plant in Dayton, Ohio, he would later use to build the supercharger on his 390 cid Cadillac; he would mate a Cragar 4-71 manifold to a GMC 6-71 blower, and hand-fabricated the drive pulleys.

+In 1950, he opened George's Speed Shop, which would ultimately earn the distinction of being the oldest continuously-operated speed shop in the U.S.

+He got the nickname "Ohio George" from Tim Woods, owner of the Stone-Woods-Cook Willys gasser, at the 1963 Nationals in Indianapolis.

 Montgomery won an NHRA national title in a gas class seven times, once in A/G, four in A/GS, and twice in AA/G (supercharged).
 He was also thrice Gas Eliminator champion, meaning he had the quickest gasser at the meet.